How We Define Pilates at Pilates Collective Denver

 To truly target the upper abdominals in this exercise, be sure to maintain a neutral pelvis throughout.

-Whether you do Pilates at The Pilates Collective or anywhere else in the world, listen to your body and focus on quality over quantity.
+Whether you do Pilates at Pilates Collective Denver or anywhere else in the world, listen to your body and focus on quality over quantity.
 If you stick with it, we’re sure you’ll find a deeper connection to your body and a style of movement you can practice for life.